waseem-alfarram/BaseConverterSystem/README.md

 # BaseConverterSystem
-This is a desktop application written in java for converting from base-to-base, such as from bin to dec...
+This is a desktop application written in java with Scene Builder for building its User Interface to convert from base-to-base, such as from bin to dec, hex to oct, ..., etc.